Bajaji Rao Naik Nimbalkar: Life

 He succeeded throne of Phaltan after his father Naik Nimbalkar Mudhoji II.
 He was sixteenth direct descent from Padakla Jagdevrao Parmar, the founder of his dynasty and Phaltan.
-Bajaji was the brother-in-law of Shivaji, the founder of Maratha Empire, as his sister Maharani Saibai was his first wife.
+Balaji was the brother-in-law of Shivaji, the founder of Maratha Empire, as his sister Maharani Saibai was his first wife.
 His sons were Mahadaji and Vanangoji.
 Mahadaji married Sakhubai, the eldest daughter of Shivaji and Saibai.
-He converted back to Hinduism from Islam later on and his conversion was performed by priests under Shivaji according to Hindu Vedic rites; future Christian Portuguese claim that this was an incident which was strongly opposed by almost every Marathi Brahmins.
-Portuguese tried to demean Shivaji in their texts as a shudra, killing two birds with one stone, portrait Brahmins as narrow and Shivaji as lower caste.
+He converted back to Hinduism from Islam later on and his conversion was performed by Shivaji according to Hindu Vedic rites.

 Career

 He fought many battles for the Islamic Sultans of Deccan and later for the Marathas.
-However, it is said that he embraced the Muslim religion in the court of the Adil Shahi Dynasty, after he married a Muslim nobleman's daughter.
-With the death of his Muslim wife, Bajaji found himself sidelined and insulted by the Adil Shahi ministers.
-Later having forgiven him, Shivaji brought him back in the Hindu religion at Nira-Narsingpur and he had given his daughter to Bajaji's Son.
+However, it is said that he embraced the Muslim religion in the court of the Adil Shahi Dynasty after pressure for him to join Islam.
+Later, Shivaji brought him back in the Hindu religion at Nira-Narsingpur and he had given his daughter to Bajaji's Son.
 Bajaji also married Ahirekar Patil and Bhosale Kinhaikar's daughters when he returned to the Hindu religion.